-The office is CLOSED during dismissal times (2:00-3:00 p.m.) & on weekends.
+The office is CLOSED during arrival/dismissal times and on weekends.
 Refer to school calendar for holidays, special events, etc. throughout the year.
 Office hours/school calendar is subject to change as needed.

 PARENT SUPERVISION

 When your child is in your care (i.e before school, pick-up after school, school functions, etc.), please make sure they remain within arm's reach & are under your supervision at all times.
 Students should not be roaming or running around the campus (playground, parking lot, basketball court, sanctuary, etc.).